Tonystli18/Forum/README.md

 # About This Project

-This is a demo project that create a Forum with Laravel, Vue.js and TDD methedology.
-Originally, it was created by Jeffry Way in his laracasts lessons [Let's Build A Forum with Laravel and TDD](https://laracasts.com/series/lets-build-a-forum-with-laravel).
+This is a demo project that created by following Jeffry Way's laracasts lessons [Let's Build A Forum with Laravel and TDD](https://laracasts.com/series/lets-build-a-forum-with-laravel).
+It uses Laravel, Vue.js and TDD methedology.
-But if you follow his instructions through the lesson videos, many pieces won't work if you use the latest version of laravel(7.x) or some modules.
+However, if you go through all his 102 episodes, there will be so many places you got stuck, because it was based on Laravel 5.5 and some old version 3rd party modules.
-This project was created base on Jeffry's work, but did all necessary changes to make it work with new version of laravel and related modules.
+This project was built on new Laravel 7 and latest version of 3rd party modules like Vue.js, Algolia, Trix etc. Please check *composer.json* and *package.json* files under root directory of this project.

 ## My Development Environment/Tools
 - **OS**: Windows 10